SayaliVB/Mock-HPC-Data-Grid/simulation-code/README-project.md

    * Scalability, using the MPI job scheduling/scaling to increase/decrease the number of processes.
 Is there a maximum or minimum number of processes?

-### Guidance and Collaboration

-This mini (tech) is going to require teams to step up previous inter- team collaboration efforts.

-Unlike tech 1, where the provided code lent structure and guidence to your end goals, tech 2 is the opposite.
-Seeking solutions and build a code base is left to the teams.
-Furthermore, goals are purposely more abstract.

-I have not coded this project beforehand so, estimating the number of hours is a bit harder.
-I would conservatively put it at 80-100 hours.

-This is going to be orders of magnitude harder.

-### Deliverables

-Same as the previous mini/tech.